Randy0601/FinalProject/README.md

 ![predictive_analytics_technologies](https://user-images.githubusercontent.com/37318055/49330804-8231db00-f559-11e8-9db7-861a98d1070e.png)

 ## Backgound - Business Problem Overview
 Flight cancellation and delay is a very common problem in the real world.
-It can have a negatively financial impact both the airlines and passengers financially.
+It can have a negatively financial impact both the airlines and passengers.
 Furthermore, it will also impact personal scheduled events and commitments.
 A passenger who is delayed on a multi-plane trip could miss a connecting flight.
 Anger, frustration and even Air rage can occur in delayed passengers.
 1) Bad customer satisfaction
 2) Financial losses and negative reputation for airlines
 3) Inconvenience for passengers and impacting personal scheduled events